Chisato Sasada, a competitor in the FWT Qualifier, conveys the allure of freeride through photos and writing.

 The Georgia event is said to be popular among FWT riders.
 It is a new venue added last season, and with the amount of snow and the rich terrain, it is a venue where we can see a wide variety of line variations and aggressive riding

-for this season's Georgia competition.
+are high expectations for this season's Georgia competition.

 Verbier, Switzerland, celebrates its 30th anniversary

-Freeride World Tour /JBERNARD
+Freeride World Tour/JBERNARD

 Highlight 2 | New record at the famous cliff